xanthospap/iers2010/README.md

 The function `dehanttideinel` is tested seperately, in the source file [test_dehanttd.cpp](test/test_dehanttd.cpp) (build as `testDehantTide` in the `test` directory).
 Three individual test cases are provided, all yieding discrepancies (between the FORTRAN and C++ implementations) smaller than ~1e-17.

+> A fourth test case is provided in the FORTRAN source code which fails misserably (both
+> in the FORTRAN and the C++ implementation).

 ### cnmtx <a id="cnmtx-cmp"></a>